Best Steps To Grow Coral Bells In Containers

 Strawberry and black vine weevils are the most prevalent pests of coral bells.
 Adult weevils eat plant leaves and leave little holes in them.
 Although this damage isn't always harmful to the plant, it can be ugly.

-Around the coral bells, female weevils lay their eggs in plant debris.
-The weevil's larval stage is off-white in appearance and feeds on the roots of coral bells, which can kill the plant's above-ground components.
+Female weevils lay their eggs in plant debris around coral bells.
+The weevil's larval stage is off-white in appearance.
+It feeds on the roots of coral bells, which can kill the plant's above-ground components.

-• Start your plants in containers to move around the garden until you discover the sun-shade combination that gives you the optimum foliage colour and performance.
+- Start your plants in containers and move them around the garden until you discover the sun-shade combination that gives them the optimum foliage colour and performance.

 Conclusion

 I trust you enjoyed this article on the Best Steps To Grow Coral Bells In Containers.
-Please stay tuned for more blog posts to come shortly.
+Please stay tuned for more blog posts soon.
 Take care!

 JeannetteZ